-- Nebraska's institutions and policymakers will increase participation and success in postsecondary education, particularly for low-income and underrepresented populations, and ensure that all Nebraskans are able to access and successfully complete postsecondary education appropriate to their individual needs and abilities, unrestricted by age, culture, disabilities, religion, race, ethnicity, gender, sexual orientation, gender identity, nationality, socioeconomic status, or geographic location.

-- Nebraska postsecondary institutions and policymakers will collaborate to ensure that lack of financial resources will not prevent students from accessing and completing postsecondary education in a timely manner without unreasonable student debt. - Nebraska's postsecondary institutions will cooperate to increase effectiveness, reduce students' costs, and shorten time to degree through innovations in course transfer such as reverse transfer and seamless transfer agreements. - Nebraska's postsecondary institutions will be student-centered, create inclusive environments that foster student success for all students, and offer lifelong learning opportunities that are responsive to students' and workforce needs. - Nebraska colleges and universities will foster critical thinking skills and provide their graduates with the knowledge and workplace skills needed to be successful employees, innovative entrepreneurs, and responsible citizens on a global stage.
+- Nebraska's institutions and policymakers will increase participation and success in postsecondary education, particularly for low-income populations, and ensure that all Nebraskans are able to access and successfully complete postsecondary education appropriate to their individual needs and abilities. - Nebraska postsecondary institutions and policymakers will collaborate to ensure that lack of financial resources will not prevent students from accessing and completing postsecondary education in a timely manner without unreasonable student debt. - Nebraska's postsecondary institutions will cooperate to increase effectiveness, reduce students' costs, and shorten time to degree through innovations in course transfer such as reverse transfer and seamless transfer agreements. - Nebraska's postsecondary institutions will be student-centered, create environments that foster student success for all students, and offer lifelong learning opportunities that are responsive to students' and workforce needs. - Nebraska colleges and universities will foster critical thinking skills and provide their graduates with the knowledge and workplace skills needed to be successful employees, innovative entrepreneurs, and responsible citizens on a global stage.